pineappletea/Penetration-Testing-Course/week-4/README.md

 In the results 192.168.56.100 is the DHCP server, .101 is metasploitable, .102 is Kali and .1 is the adapter.

+The packages sent are just "Who has?" requests sent to all the IP-addresses in range.
+Most of the time used for the scan seems to be just waiting for responses.

 ### don't ping -Pn

 ![nmap-pn](/week-4/nmap-pn.png)